charliecalvert/CloudNotes/Assignments/GoogleDriveAndFoldersPart02.md

         Img01 // Will likely have some other name, the point is its an image Img02 // Will likely have some other name, the point is its an image Img03 // Will likely have some other name, the point is its an image
-    * GoogleDriveAndFoldersPartII
+    * GoogleDriveAndFoldersPart02
         BulletPoints
         * Folder01
-            BulletPoints // Links to file in GoogleDriveAndFolderPartII
+            BulletPoints // Links to file in GoogleDriveAndFolderPart02
         * Folder02
             Img01 // This link Will likely have some other name, the point is its an image Img02 // This link Will likely have some other name, the point is its an image